LispCookbook/cl-cookbook/iteration.md

                     (* i 2)))
 ~~~

-It's a bit longer than it needs to be—the `mapping` form's only
+It's a bit longer than it needs to be, the `mapping` form's only
 purpose is to bind the variable `i`, and `i` is used in only one
 place.
-Series has a "hidden feature" which allows us to simplify this
+Series has a "hidden feature" that allows us to simplify this
 expression to the following:

 ~~~lisp
 (collect-sum (* 2 (scan-range :length 5)))
 ~~~

-This is called implicit mapping, and can be enabled in the call to
+This is called implicit mapping and can be enabled in the call to
 `series::install`:

 ~~~lisp